KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 ```

 Each asset is identified by its [CAIP-19 identifier][caip-19-spec].
-The value of the property for each asset MUST be a set of accounts taken as the `account_address` part of the [CAIP-10][caip-10-spec] specification for the chain the asset lives on.
+The value of the property for each asset MUST be a set of accounts encoded according to the chain rules.
+For example, for Spiritnet accounts, the account is the base58-prefixed encoding of the Spiritnet chain ID + the account public key.
+For Ethereum accounts, it's the 20-byte HEX representation of the account public key, prefixed with `0x`.
+Other chains have different encoding rules for accounts, and each chain defines the format and encoding logic for public keys representing accounts on those chains.

 Hence, the example above shows a `KiltTransferAssetRecipientV1` endpoint indicating other parties that the DID subject can accept transfers of the following two assets: